-It seems the sector is heading towards a situation where meeting customer expectations means having the technical, operational and organisational agility to When thinking about improving customer engagement and the customer experience, what is the largest operational challenge?

-serve each customer as an individual in the way they want to be served, at that time every time.
+It seems the sector is heading towards a situation where meeting customer expectations means having the technical, operational and organisational agility to serve each customer as an individual in the way they want to be served, at that time every time.
 In other words, whilst the technology might be making solving the problem easier, at the same time the problem is making itself more complex - partly driven by better applications of the same technology in other sectors.